geordgez/celeb_deaths_1/README.md

 Basic cleaning and reformatting of celebrity death data from various sources including [DH Montgomery](http://dhmontgomery.com/2016/12/wikipediadeaths/) and [Kaggle](https://www.kaggle.com/hugodarwood/celebrity-deaths).

 The pipeline has been consolidated into [a single notebook](https://github.com/geordgez/celeb_deaths_1/blob/master/src/pt1_batch_scrape.ipynb).

+Steps:
+1a.
+For summary pages of celebrity deaths by month (and year), batch query Wikipedia API in groups of $n < 50$: the Wikipedia API allows up to 50 queries at a time and API etiquette implicitly limits to maximum 1 query/second.
+1b.
+Combine the results of all queries and euse regex and pattern matching to parse out fields, columns, and variables of interest.
+2. Collect all resulting entry names (each observation should be a person/figure) and batch query again again for wiki page size, date of birth, date of death, etc.